 They are very heavy, but the installation is pretty standard.
-The IsoDoor weighs over 130 pounds more than a solid wood door while the IsoDoor HD weighs over 240 pounds more than a solid wood door.
+The IsoDoor V weighs over 80 pounds more than a solid wood door, the IsoDoor SD weighs over 180 pounds more than a solid wood door, and the IsoDoor HD/HD LF weighs over 280 pounds more than a solid wood door.

 The door arrives pre-hung in a jamb allowing a similar installation to that of a standard door.
 The only differences would be the adjusting of the automatic door bottom, which anyone can do with a screw driver, and the applying of the rubber perimeter seals, which again, anyone can do.

 Do you provide any assistance in installation or know any installers?

 We are here to support the installers for as much as they need us.
 Installation instructions for the IsoDoor are available after purchasing.
 Each IsoDoor purchase comes with unlimited phone support for installation and other questions.